-- The Grade Point Scale is what is used to mark your assessments, and is used to describe the range of values you would like your Grade Sets to sit within.
+A Grade Point Scale is what is used to mark your assessments, and is used to describe the range of values you would like your Grade Sets to sit within.
 You can choose the number of steps in-between each grade.

-- The Grade Set is the terms you use to describe attainment.
+The Grade Set is the terms you use to describe attainment.
 Grade Sets can be words or numbers.
-You choose your Grade Point Scale e.g 1-100 and map your chosen grades set descriptors to a value within the Grade Point Scale.
+You choose your Grade Point Scale e.g 1-100 and map your chosen grades to a value within the Grade Point Scale.

 For example, for a custom curriculum assessment, your marking scale will be used to show how well your students have understood each curriculum statement.
-You may want to use two marks in your marking scale, for example: 'met' and 'not met', or three marks, for example: 'Emerging', 'Developing', 'Secure'.
-You can pick however many grades is right for your assessment, however, it is important to bear in mind that the more marks you have in your marking scale the harder it is for teachers to distinguish between two marks, and therefore the less accurate your data.
+For example, Emerging, Developing, Secure.
+You can set up as many different grades as needed, but it's important to bear in mind that the more marks you have in your marking scale the harder it is for teachers to distinguish between two marks.

 You can set up bespoke grade scales by going to Students > Assessments > Assessment framework > Grade Sets.